expo/expo/docs/pages/ui-programming/react-native-toast.md

 There are many other ways to configure your toast position, duration, and gravity options.
 Read the [React Native `ToastAndroid`](https://reactnative.dev/docs/toastandroid) docs to learn more.

-## `react-native-root-toast`
+## Cross-platform: `react-native-root-toast`

 Since iOS doesn't have a built-in toast feature, React Native developers have to implement their own cross-platform toast libraries.
-[`react-native-root-toast`](https://github.com/magicismight/react-native-root-toast) is one such solution that the developer has shared with the RN community.
+[`react-native-root-toast`](https://github.com/magicismight/react-native-root-toast) is one such solution that the developer has shared with the React Native community.

+We recommend this solution because it's one of the most used and maintained open-source libraries that work on iOS and Android without the need for native code.
+It also provides a lot of customization options, which means that you will be able to match the design of your toasts to the rest of your app.

 ### Usage